Embed video without YouTube ads or buffering. Try SmartVideo free →

 • Store videos on cloud services (Google Drive, OneDrive, Dropbox)

-• Are willing to pay $15 one-time for a premium experience
+• Are willing to pay $15 one-time for a quality experience

 • Want subtitle support and multi-window viewing